What is a legal apprenticeship?

 - June 2012 - The Co-op, an early adopter of the ABS model, announces that it will create 3,000 new jobs in the legal services sector, many of which will be apprenticeships.
 Peter Marks, chief executive of the Co-operative Group, said: "We are particularly keen to use our expansion as a way to offer opportunities to young people.
 Legal apprenticeships and opportunities for study leave will form an important part of this major employment opportunity."

 - June 2012 - The government gives nearly £1 million to the legal sector to create 750 apprenticeships by March 2015.
-Pearson in Practice, CILEx and SFJ will all play key roles in running the new programme, called the Higher Apprenticeship in Legal Services.
-It is expected to launch in March 2013.
+The Level 4 Higher Apprenticeship in Legal Services launched in March 2013, while Levels 2 and 3 were also rolled out over the following year to provide school leavers and existing paralegals with a clear, work-based, paid route to a formal qualification and the option to progress further to become a chartered legal executive.
+Pearson in Practice, CILEx and SFJ have all played key roles in the development and ongoing running of the programme.
 Fiona McBride, chief executive of Pearson in Practice, said: "We welcome the government's continued emphasis on higher-level apprenticeships as a true and credible alternative to university education and are pleased to be able to bring this into the legal services sector.
 It reveals what we believe is a shift in public opinion about the value of vocational learning and demonstrates a widespread understanding of the important role that apprenticeships play in setting young people on the path towards not just a job, but a sustainable and fulfilling career."

 Clearly the emphasis here is on helping young people get into work, in combination with training them to continue their way up the career ladder.
 As McBride highlights, there is a noticeable shift in perception about vocational learning - a point made by Legal Cheek's Alex Aldridge in the Guardian in July 2012: "The current anti-snobbery mood running through the legal profession in the wake of the Legal Services Act (which, among other things, will allow non-lawyers, including paralegals, to become partners in law firms) is such that that the hard-working and intelligent apprentices of the future will surely be allowed to progress to an ever greater extent - even if nobody is quite sure how far."